It’s nearly time for Thanksgiving…

 Hopefully, most of us will be able to spend that time with those who we care about the most, like family, friends, or our best office buddies.

 And there’s good news for small businesses: Thanksgiving email campaigns can also boost revenue.
-The National Retail Federation predicts shoppers spend over $1000 on thanksgiving weekend, totaling over $700 billion.
+The National Retail Federation predicts shoppers spend $997.73 on average on thanksgiving weekend.
+And this year, nearly 2 million more people than last year are expected to shop from Thanksgiving Day through Cyber Monday.

 So, to cash in on the spending spree, your thanksgiving emails should capture a customer’s interest and land in their inbox at the perfect time.